BOE definition

 BOE means a barrel-of-oil-equivalent and is a customary convention used in the United States to express oil and gas volumes on a comparable basis.
 It is determined on the basis of the estimated relative energy content of natural gas to oil, being approximately six Mcf of natural gas per Bbl of oil.

-BOE means barrels of oil equivalent.
-Oil equivalents are determined using the ratio of six Mcf of gas (including gas liquids) to one Bbl of oil.
+BOE means one barrel of oil equivalent, converting natural gas to oil at the ratio of 6 Mcf of natural gas to 1 Bbl of oil.
+Also see mcfe below.